 The Alpine Wall

-The Alpine Wall never actually came into operation and after the end of the war the structures that constituted it were completely abandoned.
+The Alpine Wall was never actually activated and following the end of the war, the structures it consisted of were completely abandoned.
 Subsequently, in the early 1950s, the Italian Army General Staff decided to use a part of the structures to deal with the new defence requirements brought about by the start of the Cold War.

 The fortification system of the Cold War

-The barriers and works were guarded and maintained by the Italian Army for over thirty years, up until, in 1986, the first decommissioning operations began, which ended in the early 1990s.
+The barriers and works were manned and maintained by the Italian Army for over thirty years, until, in the early 1980s, the first decommissioning operations began, which ended in the early 1990s.